MrPowers/mrpowers-benchmarks/README.md

 Here's how to run the benchmarks in this project: `uv run benchmarks/run_all_groupby.py /Users/matthewpowers/data/G1_1e8_1e2_0_0.parquet`.

-The small dataset has 10 million rows and runs quite fast.
-The medium dataset (100 million rows) runs slower.
-The large dataset (1 billion rows) often causes memory errors and is a good way to stress test query engines on localhost.
+The small dataset has 10 million rows (1e7) and runs quite fast.
+The medium dataset has 100 million rows (1e8) and runs slower.
+The large dataset has 1 billion rows (1e9) and often causes memory errors - it's a good way to stress test query engines on a single machine.

 ## Benchmarking is hard